lbogdan/ramblings-drafts/vue-eslint-prettier.md

 We can get the list of all available `eslint` rules [here](https://eslint.org/docs/rules/) and of Vue.js (added by the `eslint-plugin-vue` package) [here](https://eslint.vuejs.org/rules/).

 Because trying to figure out which `eslint` rules are active at any point is quite tedious (not to say error-prone), there's an `eslint` helper command that allows us to see the exact config `eslint` uses for linting a certain file: `yarn eslint --print-config filename`.
-Let's check what Vue.js are currently enabled while linting our `App.vue` file:
+Let's check which Vue.js rules are currently enabled while linting our `App.vue` file:

 ```sh
 # Vue.js rules begin with 'vue/'